 Supply current exclusive of OSSD1 and OSSD2 loads (up to additional 0.5 A each) and Fault Output load (up to 0.070 A).
+Adding an indicator (EZ-LIGHT) to the CSSI will increase the receiver current draw.
+Consult the indicator specifications for the value of the additional current.
 Maximum current occurs at a supply voltage of 20 V DC.